zhaotianjing/nnmm_doc/Part1. introduction.md

 ## 4. Multi-threaded parallelism

 By default, multiple single-trait models will be used to model the relationships between input layer (genotypes) and middle layer (intermediate traits).
 Multi-threaded parallelism will be used for parallel computing.
 The number of threads can be checked by running `Threads.nthreads()` in Julia.
-Usually, the speed will be about 3 times faster than the single thread.
+Usually, using multiple threads will be about 3 times faster than using a single thread.

 The number of execution threads is controlled by using the -t/--threads command-line argument (requires at least Julia 1.5).